 You are viewing content for Deferred members Not you?

-About the figures in your 2023 statement
+About the figures in your 2024 statement

-Why is the value of my future pension from my DC account different from the value shown in my 2022 statement?
+Why is the value of my future pension from my DC account different from the value shown in my 2023 statement?

-We’ve shown you the benefits that you might be able to get from your deferred DC account by assuming that you’ll convert it to a pension with an insurance company.
+We’ve shown you the benefits that you might be able to get from your deferred DC account by assuming that you’ll convert it to a pension with an external provider, usually an insurance company.
 This is known as an annuity.
 It’s important to remember that the cost of buying an annuity varies and is likely to change each year.
 You don’t have to convert your deferred DC account into an annuity, though.

 Find out more about your options at retirement